Edgar De Castro: Biography

-From the begin of 1960s to the mid-1970s Edgar De Castro was one of the leading Filipino chess players.
+From the beginning of the 1960s to the mid-1970s Edgar De Castro was one of the leading Filipino chess players.
 He three times participated in World Chess Championship South-East Asian Zonal tournaments (1966, 1969, 1972).
 His best result in this tournament was shared 5th–6th place in 1966.

-Edgar De Castro played for Philippines in the Chess Olympiads:
+Edgar De Castro played for the Philippines in the Chess Olympiads: